Continuity in right semitopological groups: Introduction

 Montgomery \cite{Montgomery1936} proved that a (locally) complete metrizable semitopological group is a paratopological group and a Polish semitopological group is a topological group.
 Ellis \cite{Ellis1957} proved that a locally compact Hausdoff paratopological group is a topological group.

-Later, the study of the continuity of operations in groups was continued in many papers \cite{tk2014}.
+Later, the study of the continuity of operations in groups was continued in many papers (see \cite{tk2014} and references therein).
 The most studied objects in this area are semitopological, paratopological and topological groups.
 The most important class of these is the class of topological groups.
-The main question in this field is: when a group is a topological group?
+The main question in this field is: when is a group with a topology a topological group?